Azure-Samples/openai-end-to-end-baseline/README.md

 - Create the project zip package
 - Upload the zip file to your storage account from compute that is in or connected to the workload's virtual network.

-For this deployment guide, you'll continue using your your jump box (or VPN-connected workstation) to simulate part of that process.
+For this deployment guide, you'll continue using your jump box (or VPN-connected workstation) to simulate part of that process.

-1. Download the web UI from a PowerShell terminal.
+1. Using the same Powershell terminal session from previous steps, download the web UI.

    ```powershell
    Invoke-WebRequest -Uri https://raw.githubusercontent.com/Azure-Samples/openai-end-to-end-baseline/refs/heads/main/website/chatui.zip -OutFile chatui.zip